TheMn/TheMn/README.md

-- 🔭 I’m currently working on my Self-awareness!
+- 🔭 Linear algebra is currently on my to-do list.

 <!--
 ### Hi there 👋